seastan/lotr-lcg-set-generator/README.md

 1. Clone this repo to a local folder (you can click `Code` and then `Download ZIP`).

-2. Make sure you already have a cards spreadsheet on Google Sheets.
+2. Make sure there is a spreadsheet on Google Sheets (most likely, it already exists).

-    If you don't, upload `Spreadsheet/spreadsheet.xlsx` from this repo, click `Save as Google Sheets`, click `Share` and `Change to anyone with the link`.
+    If it doesn't exist yet (that means you are starting a new project from scratch), upload `Spreadsheet/spreadsheet.xlsx` from this repo, click `Save as Google Sheets`, click `Share` and `Change to anyone with the link`.
 Click `Script editor` and upload the scripts from `Spreadsheet/Code.gs`.
 After that, re-run `=SHEETS()` function from `A1` cell of the first `-` tab.
     Add all the sets and cards data.